grahamwills/ZeeSheet2/docs/guide.rst

-text-color              text-color:#dfe             Color of the text drawn text-opacity            text-opacity:1              How transparent the text is to be displayed as text-align              text-align:auto             How to align the text text-align-last         text-align-last:same        How to align the last line of text that wraps text-indent             text-indent:4               Indentation for 2nd and subsequent lines of wrapped text font                    font:Montserrat             The family to use for the font font-size               font-size:10                font size in points
+text-color              text-color:#dfe             Color of the text drawn text-opacity            text-opacity:1              How transparent the text is to be displayed as text-align              text-align:auto             How to align the text text-indent             text-indent:4               Indentation for 2nd and subsequent lines of wrapped text font                    font:Montserrat             The family to use for the font font-size               font-size:10                font size in points